leonimella/api-ingresse/readme.md

 The main route of the application is: `/api/v1/users/`.

 If you would like to use [Postman](https://www.getpostman.com/) to perform your requests you will find at the root of the application a file:`api-ingresse.postman_collection.json`.
 This file contains a collection of requests with parameters to use right away.
 Just import this file in your collections inside Postman and you are good to go.

 _Note_: This Postman's collection makes requests to http://localhost:8080 so make sure that your host is configured properly.
-If you wish you can alter the server inside each request of the collection.
+If you wish you can change the host inside each request of the collection.

 ## Installation
+Despite the installation method, these steps are in both, so please, make sure to run them.

 Clone the repository
 ```
 git clone https://github.com/leonimella/api-ingresse.git api-ingresse